Maerih/maerih.github.io/_posts/2022/2022-08-25-x86-assembly-code-basics-for-reverse-engineers.md

 layout: post
 title: x86 Assembly Basics
 date: 2024-08-25 21:32 -0400
-description: Learn the basics of x86 assembly code for use in dissemblers like Ghidra, IDA, and Binary Ninja, and debuggers like x64dbg.
+description: Learn the basics of x86 assembly code for use in dissemblers
 categories:
   - Reverse Engineering Malware
 ---